Nature Emergency UK

 Nature emergency

-Winchester City Council has not declared a nature emergency.
+Winchester City Council declared a nature emergency in 2023.

 Evidence-based action plan